 The walls seem to vibrate, the floor glows.
 There are works of art on the walls, some of them are on the floor: clearly recognisable as a Birza or a bow.
 This is an exhibition space, but one of the worst kind.
 The light seems to split: the walls turn pink and the windows green.
 The atmosphere is so unreal that you fear pure disorientation walking against the windows.

+The only way out is a view of the street and the houseboats outside.
+Contact is made by a silver object against the window.
+A second 'view' is provided by a tiny monitor mounted against the window.
+Images of a facade with windows, behind which dancing people are visible, make you a voyeur of an imaginary other side.
 Through a crack between the suited doors, a line of yellow light falls.
 A foreboding of the back room, the next zone, but a sheet of glass obstructs the passage.
 This is a completely different world, although the crack here shows something of the lilac glow.

 Bright yellow brushed walls, windows and ceiling create an atmosphere or energy of a squat, dated somewhere in seventies.
 On the floor a plush, broadloom lilac carpet with one yellow dot, for the suitedeuren sloppy, yellow bouquets and a bottle of advocaat, man-sized glass plates against the wall and on the chimney a tower of egg shells.